Juwan-Hollingsworth/ACM-Magic-Mirror/README.md

 # ACM-Magic-Mirror
 An ACM funded technology project exploring the use cases of the Raspberry Pi in the college ecosystem.
+Magic Mirror is a touch screen responsive mirror powered by a Raspberry Pi backend and open source OS.
+Built using a defective 32" TV found in Clayton State's robotics lab.
+ACM members thought it would be cool to repurpose this technology with hopes of benefiting the college.